 So how does it work?

-When you register for My Dialectical Life you’ll receive a morning e-mail that consists of:
+When you subscribe to My Dialectical Life you’ll receive a morning e-mail that consists of:

 • a DBT skill to use that day